 - High School Transcripted credits, which can be earned in specific high school courses.
 Learn more about transcripted credits in the column to the right.

-- Achieving satisfactory scores on Advanced Placement (AP) and College Level Examination Program (CLEP) and DSST (formerly DANTES Subject Standardized Tests).
+- Achieving satisfactory scores on Advanced Placement (AP), College Level Examination Program (CLEP) and DSST (formerly DANTES Subject Standardized Tests).
 Review the AP & CLEP Policy Form.

 - Successful Completion of Youth Options courses.

 - Successful completion in Youth Apprenticeship programs.

 - Those interested in testing out of a particular area should contact the appropriate instructional department to schedule a proficiency exam.

 - Payment should be submitted to Registration prior to the exam (one-half of tuition per credit); at test time, receipt should be submitted to the test proctor.

 - After taking the test and receiving result notification, the WCTC transcript reflects satisfactory proficiencies as "PR" rather than a letter grade.

 - If students register for a course and in the interim pass a proficiency test for the course, they may request a refund.
 Fees are refunded according to the WTCS refund policy.

 - Contact each college you have previously attended and request that official transcripts be sent directly to WCTC Office of Admissions, 800 Main Street, Pewaukee, WI 53072.
 (Transcripts previously opened by the student will not be accepted.
 Transcripts must arrive in the original sealed envelope.)